rocket-pool/RPIPs/RPIPs/RPIP-59.md

 ## Security Considerations

 ### Deposit Queue
 - `express_queue_tickets_base_provision` means that the queue favors sock puppets.
-It's important to disincentivize small sock puppets as they get higher vote power than desired and would most damage the protocol if they took part in MEV theft ([RPIP-42 security considerations](RPIP-42.md#security-considerations) discusses this further)
+It's important to disincentivize small sock puppets as they get higher vote power than desired and would most damage the protocol if they took part in MEV theft ([RPIP-42 security considerations](RPIP-42.md#security-considerations) discusses this further).
   - Immediately with Saturn 1 there is a drawback to sock puppets in the form of increased gas cost.
 They need to deploy multiple megapool smart contract instances and they need multiple transactions to claim beacon chain rewards.
   - With Saturn 2, we update `reduced_bond` to 1.5 ETH, which further disincentivizes sock puppets
 - Setting `express_queue_rate` to 0 disables the express queue and people currently in it are stuck indefinitely.
 Similarly, setting `express_queue_rate` to a very high value effectively disables the `standard_queue`.
 However, node operators would be able to exit the queue for `credit`.